Bradford (Park Avenue) A.F.C.: Name

 Although officially Bradford Football Club, the club was obliged to append Park Avenue (the location of the club's original stadium) in brackets to its name in 1907 to avoid confusion with Bradford City.
 However the club was historically always referred to simply as Bradford in fixture lists, classified results and the national press.
-However, since dropping into non-league the Park Avenue (or simply PA) are used as City are by far the better known team.
+However, since dropping into non-league "the Park Avenue" (or simply PA) is used.